 Each campus and institute has the opportunity to create its own unique mark in coordination with the UT System Office of Communications and Marketing.
 Each mark must include the approved University of Tennessee wordmark, as well as campus or institute name (i.e. the University of Tennessee, Knoxville, the University of Tennessee at Chattanooga, the University of Tennessee at Martin, the University of Tennessee Health Science Center, the University of Tennessee Institute of Agriculture, the University of Tennessee Institute for Public Service).

 Each campus and institute will use the approved UT wordmark with the campus’ or institute’s primary logo.
-Because across-the-board changes of this nature would be prohibitively expensive, changes will be made to all websites and electronic communications by DATE and incorporated otherwise as new materials are created.

 If the campus/institute uses the UT icon with acronyms (i.e. UTIA) and does not include the wording “University of Tennessee”, the acronym should be rendered in the Gotham font.